AsawerKhan/ReadingListProject/README.md

 Documentation has been provided in the _documentation_ folder.
 This folder consists of a .pdf file of a step-by-step log of creating the project thus far.
 There is also a _Risk Assessment_ and _Risk Assessment Matrix,_ outlining the identified risks, along with their likelihood, impact, control measures and more.
 A copy of my presentation is also included.

 ## Future Plans
-The goals for the Front End include:
+The goals for the project include:
 * Creating methods for testing for remaining request methods to increase test coverage
 * Creating a visually appealing web page
 * Creating the axios link from the Front End to the rest API using JavaScript